psg-mit/muf-ci/README.md

 ## Artifact Evaluation
 The experiments from the paper were conducted on a 60-vCPU Intel Xeon Cascade Lake (up to 3.9 GHz) node with 240 GB RAM.
 The full set of experiments in the paper takes about 30 days of computation.
 The experiments can run on a general-purpose computer as well, requiring only enough computation time.

-Due to the long amount of time needed to compute the full set of benchmarks from the paper, which uses `n=100` iterations per particle setting for each benchmark and method, we only replicate the trends of the main paper figures for the artifact evaluation.
+Due to the long amount of time needed to compute the full set of benchmarks from the paper, which uses `n=100` iterations per particle setting for each benchmark and method, we have configured the scripts to use fewer iterations for artifact evaluation.
+As such, we only expect to replicate the trends of the main paper figures, and the actual data points are expected to appear more erratic.

 ### List of Claims
 We list here each of the figures/tables that the artifact reproduces.
 Due to time constraints and differences in machines, we only expect to reproduce the trend for the evaluation.
 Step 1 runs the programs for all the claims.